mongodb/specifications/source/sessions/driver-sessions.rst

 Change log
 ==========

+:2018-10-11: Session pools must be cleared in child process after fork
 :2018-07-19: Justify why session must be an explicit parameter to each function
 :2018-06-07: Document that estimatedDocumentCount does not support explicit sessions
 :2018-05-23: Document that parallelCollectionScan helpers do not support implicit sessions